arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 }

 ## Steps authors can take to minimize HTML errors
-Authors and proxies who submit papers to arXiv can help minimize HTML errors by formatting submissions using one of the LateX packages fully supported by LaTeXML.
+Authors who submit papers to arXiv can help minimize HTML errors by using LateX packages that are fully supported by LaTeXML.
 [Please view the list of fully supported LaTeX packages](https://corpora.mathweb.org/corpus/arxmliv/tex_to_html/info/loaded_file).

 ## Frequently Asked Questions